snakex64/DevEngine/src/DevEngine/README.md

 Contains the actual source code defining how to compare DevType, background code of collections of parameters, methods, etc

-This project is pretty much simply going to join all the other projects together
+This project is pretty much simply joining all the other projects together